Key Figures & Certifications

 0.08

 2) Emissions from district heating at the KTM Sportcar GmbH site.
-The significant reduction in consumption of district heating is due to the major rebuild at the Graz site, during which all production was stopped (for around one month).
-This is why a slight decrease in gas and electricity consumption was recorded here.
-Since 2020, emissions have also been calculated using a “market based” method.
-However, for better traceability, the calculation of the emission shares in % in the reporting year was not adopted here and “location based” was used for the CO2 emissions per vehicle sold (the difference between “market and location based” is very small and therefore negligible).
+For the calculation of “market based” emissions, for better traceability, the calculation of the emission shares in % in the reporting year was not adopted here and “location based” was still used for the CO2 emissions per vehicle sold (the difference between “market and location based” is very small and therefore negligible).
 In the case of KTM Sportcar GmbH, the emission factor from the Federal Environment Agency was used for the calculation for district heating, because no information on the emission data is available from the supplier.
-The low proportion of indirect greenhouse gas emissions is due to the supply mix in the 2022 and 2021 supply years.
-The majority of the kWh of electricity purchased comes from hydropower.
-The district heating and electricity consumption figures for KTM Sportcar GmbH in 2020 were adjusted retrospectively.
+100% of the electricity procured from Energie Steiermark Business GmbH comes from renewable energy and was therefore calculated with an emission factor of 0.

-7) Calculated from electricity, district heating and natural gas consumption divided by the total number of vehicles sold (PTW and X-BOW).
-Since 2020, “market-based” electricity and district heating consumption has been used for the calculation.
+6) Calculated from electricity, district heating and natural gas consumption divided by the total number of vehicles sold (PTW and X-BOW).
+In 2021, “market-based” electricity and district heating consumption was used for the calculation.
+From 2022, the calculation was switched to “location based”.

 GRI 306-3: Amount of waste